Vegetarian

 4

-Mushrooms are something of a favourite here at the Wellbeing Studios.
-Not only are they totally delicious, but they’re teeming with wellbeing wins, too.
-For instance, did you know that mushrooms are a valuable plant-based source of vitamin D?
-Mushrooms, just like human skin, produce this vital vitamin when the sun shines on them.
+Research shows that those who eat mushrooms may be less likely to struggle with depression.
+Plus, they’re a valuable plant-based source of vitamin D. Mushrooms, just like human skin, produce this vital vitamin when the sun shines on them.
 Placing your mushrooms on a windowsill to ripen for an hour will add significantly to their vitamin D content.

 Serve our tempting mushroom and halloumi burger recipe with tomato, plenty of rocket and a fresh bun.
 They taste especially delicious when paired with a glass of kombucha too!